Learn About The Law

 (2) any snowmobile or all-terrain vehicle of a model year prior to 2004 or that is more than 15 years old;

-(3) any vessel which is a canoe, kayak, or similar watercraft designed to be manually propelled or equipped with a motor not to exceed 10 horsepower;
+(3) any vessel that is a canoe, kayak, or similar watercraft designed to be manually propelled or equipped with a motor not to exceed 10 horsepower;

 (4) a vessel, snowmobile, or all-terrain vehicle owned by the United States, unless it is registered in this State;